chingfhen/Financial-Aspect-Based-Sentiment-Analysis/README.md

 • Performed extensive academic research and analysis on aspect based sentiment analysis

 This project was part of the **NTU URECA Research Program** which i achieved a **Distinction**.
 To read the research paper click [here](https://github.com/chingfhen/Financial-Aspect-Based-Sentiment-Analysis/blob/main/URECA_Final_Research_Paper.pdf).
 To view the poster click [here](https://github.com/chingfhen/Financial-Aspect-Based-Sentiment-Analysis/blob/main/Poster%20-%20Explicit%20Financial%20Sentiment%20Analysis.pdf)

+Additional notes:

+The motivation of this project was to develop a sentiment analysis model that traders could use to determine the sentiment towards the stocks that they are interested in.
+Traditional sentiment analysis is usually sentence or document level, however sometimes there are multiple sentiments inside a single sentence, which make ABSA advantageous.
+Furthermore, this machine learning pipeline I implement allows user's to specify the exact stock they're interested in, making the end application more flexible and user friendly (traditionally ABSA models extract all sentiments, but this pipeline i develop only extract sentiments of specified aspects, allowing a more targeted and efficient workflow).